 - 7 tablespoons (100g) unsalted butter, divided (see note)

 - 1 large (8-ounce; 215g) yellow onion, thinly sliced

 - 4 cups (1L) homemade or store-bought low-sodium chicken or vegetable stock, plus more as needed

 - Kosher salt and freshly ground black pepper

 - Pinch nutmeg

 Preheat oven to 425°F (230°C).
 Toss squash and carrot with olive oil and arrange on 2 rimmed baking sheets, being sure not to overcrowd the sheets.
-Roast until squash and carrot are very well browned on a couple sides, about 40 minutes; use a thin metal spatula to turn pieces two or three times during cooking.
-Set aside
+Roast until squash and carrot are very well browned on a couple of sides, about 40 minutes; use a thin metal spatula to turn pieces 2 or 3 times during cooking.
+Set aside.

 In a large saucepan, cook 2 tablespoons butter over medium-high heat until just starting to brown.
 Add onion and garlic, lower heat to medium, and cook, stirring, until soft and lightly golden, about 10 minutes; lower heat as necessary to prevent burning.

-Ladle soup into warmed bowls, spoon dollops of spiced whipped cream into each one and top of frizzled sage, if using.
+Ladle soup into warmed bowls, spoon dollops of spiced whipped cream into each one, and top with frizzled sage, if using.
 Serve right away.